 Oscar B. Robey has joined Motordyne as head of the company's new Gyro Division.
-The new division will manufacture precision gyroscopes for the aircraft/missile industry, in addition to various gyro-type devices such as "pancake" synchros and special torque appointed general manager of the Longhorn Division, Thiokol Chemical Corp.
-He succeeds W. R. Ignatius, who recently died.
-As general manager, he will direct activities at
+The new division will manufacture precision gyroscopes for the aircraft/missile industry, in addition to various gyro-type devices such as "pancake" synchros and special torque motors.